Nasa3140/Retail-Data-Analysis-Intermediate/README.md

 # Retail-Performance-Analysis
-Analysis on the Superstore Dataset
+Analysis of the Superstore Dataset

+# Dataset
+This Data set is based on superstore products details